Chelsea Records

 Chelsea Records was an American-based record company founded by musician, songwriter, and record producer Wes Farrell in 1972.
-Within the company's first four months, it released its first gold single, Daddy Don't You Walk So Fast by Wayne Newton.
+Within the company's first four months, it released its first gold single, "Daddy Don't You Walk So Fast" by Wayne Newton.

 In addition to Newton, Chelsea featured a number of new and established artists like Tommy Boyce, Jim Gilstrap, Lulu, Jigsaw, New York City, and Rick Springfield.

+History

-A sublabel, Roxbury Records, focused on the soul and R&B market and scored a million-selling hit with William DeVaughn's Be Thankful for What You Got in 1974.
+A sublabel, Roxbury Records, focused on the soul and R&B market and scored a million-selling hit with William DeVaughn's "Be Thankful for What You Got" in 1974.

+It was reported in the 22 February 1975 issue of Record World that Chelsea artist Ronnie Williams was the charter client for new company, Camillo /Marcucci Productions which was formed by Tony Camillo.
+Williams' single "Dreamin'" charted in the UK.